Leading Efforts to Power the Future

 The EIM leverages the growing diversity of renewable resources, flexible backup resources and demand using advanced technology to keep energy supply affordable and reliable.
 The new market is attracting additional participants and has the benefit of increasing benefits for all customers as diversity increases.

-In the first two months of operation, the California ISO estimated that the new system saved customers $6 million, with $4.7 million attributed to PacifiCorp customers.
+In the first 11 months of operation, the California ISO estimated that the new system saved customers $33.41 million.
 Without an EIM, utilities have to meet demand with resources in their own service areas which often means using higher priced generation, more expensive energy reserves, and manual dispatches that are less responsive to continuously changing conditions.